 Do you know why many of your fellow teachers choose not to be a member of the union?

-are the only growing segment of unions with private sector unions on the decline.
+Only 10.7 percent of all workers in the nation are unionized.
+Public employee unions are the only growing segment of unions with private sector unions on the decline.

 Do you know that you can decertify your local union or disaffiliate from your state and national unions?